agileHRI/arise_documentation/docs/rst/getting_started/ros2_fiware_basic_app.rst

 The Context Broker requires a simple configuration file to establish a mapping between DDS Topics and NGSI-LD entity attributes.
 This configuration file acts as a bridge, ensuring that data published on specific DDS Topics is correctly associated with the corresponding attributes of NGSI-LD entities.
-By defining this mapping in the configuration file, the Context Broker can seamlessly translate and synchronize data between the DDS (Data Distribution Service).
+By defining this mapping in the configuration file, the Context Broker facilitates bidirectional translation and synchronization of data between DDS (Data Distribution Service) and NGSI-LD.

 Create a file named `context_broker_config.json` with the following content: